Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Filed a statement of interest in the National Association of Realtors case.

-• Secured a guilty plea against Asphalt Specialists for its role in conspiracies to rig bids for asphalt paving services contracts in the State of Michigan, resulting in a $6.5 million penalty.
+• Secured multiple guilty pleas against Asphalt Specialists for its role in conspiracies to rig bids for asphalt paving services contracts in the State of Michigan, resulting in over $7.5 million in penalties.

 • Criminally indicted Sioux Erosion Control, its vice president and another employee for a price-fixing conspiracy targeting over $100 million in publicly-funded transportation construction contracts across Oklahoma.